netascode/terraform-provider-fmc/docs/resources/file_policy.md

 subcategory: "Policy"
 description: |-
   This resource can manage a File Policy.
+  The following restrictions apply:
+  Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.4
 ---

 # fmc_file_policy (Resource)

 This resource can manage a File Policy.
+The following restrictions apply:
+  - Read operations are supported by any tested FMC version
+  - Minimum FMC version for object management (Create/Update/Delete): `7.4`

 ## Example Usage